zimmat/53functions/README.md

 If you run mocha `1` test will pass, and `6` will fail.

 Go ahead and fix the failing tests by adding function implementations.
+There are stub implementations for the first 7 functions, note that there are more than one test for some of the functions.

 After that add tests and implementations for all remaining functions.

 # The functions to create:

-> If any of these function specifications don't make sense, let's discuss, clarify, and change it.
+`Note: If any of these function specifications don't make sense, let's discuss, clarify, and change it where necessary.`

 Create a function that: